didof/react-ts-module-template/README.md

 #### 2. Enhance adding React

 1. `npm i react @types/react -D`
-In `package.json` add *peerDependencies* indicating that the project using this library should use a react with version at least 16.0.0
+In `package.json` add react to *peerDependencies* indicating that the project using this library should use a react with version at least 16.8.0

 2. Enable `jsx` to `react` in `tsconfig.json`

 3. `mv src/index.ts src/index.tsx`and modify it to export a component

 4. run `npm run build`

+#### 3.

+1. `npm i -D react-dom` and add it to *peerDependencies*

+src/bcp/bcp.tsx -.sass -.types.ts
+[barrel export](https://github.com/basarat/typescript-book/blob/master/docs/tips/barrel.md) in src/index.ts
+ty

 ***